St Mary's Abbey, York

 HERITAGE HIGHLIGHTS: Once one of the largest and most important abbeys in England

-But though the Norman buildings are scant, much still stands of the later 13th-century abbey structures.
+But though the Norman buildings are scant, much still stands of the later 13th-century abbey structure.
 Among these the most impressive is the abbey church, but other buildings still partially or fully extant include the watergate, the Marygate gatehouse to the abbey precinct, and the Hospitium, by the riverside.

 You might think from its name that the Hospitium was a sort of infirmary, or hospital, but in this case, the name has more to do with 'hospitality', and the building was used by the Abbot of St Mary's to entertain guests.
 It still fulfils its original function of hospitality, as a centre for the York Museum Trust's hospitality business.